arbor-sim/arbor/doc/fileformat/nmodl.rst

        g = g + (0.1*t)
     }

-* Arbor allows gap-junction mechanism to access the membrane potential at the peer site of a gap-junction connections.
-The peer membrane potential is made available through the magic ``v_peer`` variable.
+* Arbor allows a gap-junction mechanism to access the membrane potential at the peer site of a gap-junction connection as well as the local site.
+The peer membrane potential is made available through the magic ``v_peer`` variable while the local membrane potential is available through ``v``, as usual.